Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 Questions to ask vendors:

-• How do you identify cross-selling opportunities?
+• How do you identify cross-selling opportunities within the sales pipeline?

 3. Flexibility and infinite customization